If you suffer from chronic back pain, read on...

 If you suffer from back pain, try to find a personal trainer who specialises in functional and corrective exercise and stretching (like we do with our Optimised Perform personal training).
 A postural and movement assessment should be an essential part of your first session, and without one (and an appropriately designed program based on it) exercise might do more harm than good.

-Sports therapy, soft tissue therapy, myo-fascial release and physiotherapy and can also help - these are all services we find of use at our Manchester city centre clinic, personal training gym, and yoga / movement studio.
+Sports therapy, soft tissue therapy, myo-fascial release and physiotherapy and can also help - these are all services we find of use at our Manchester city centre clinic and personal training gym.

 For strengthening of the core musculature, Pilates can also be very beneficial, but be sure your instructor is aware of any existing conditions.